Startups made easy. Sorted.

 Capital Gains disposal relief

-When you come to sell your shares, usually you’d pay Capital Gains Tax on the profit you make.
-With SEIS, you get to keep it all, paying 0% CGT tax no matter how small or large the eventual exit.
+Normally when you come to sell your shares, you pay Capital Gains Tax on the profit you make.
+But with SEIS, you get to keep it all.
+You pay 0% CGT tax no matter how small or large the eventual exit is.

 There are restrictions on when you can sell your SEIS shares.
 To qualify for SEIS tax relief, you have to hold the shares for 3 years before you ‘dispose of ’ (ie, sell) them.